Destroyerrrocket/doomseeker-unofficial/tools/updateinstaller/README.md

  using spacebar characters.
 The value must be percentage encoded in order to be parsed properly.

  Once the updater has run, it will launch the file specified in the `file_list.xml` file as the "run-after-install" binary.
 In package generator configuration this file is specified using the "main-binary" option.

+ "--exec" is an optional argument that may be used to define executable that should be launched once update finishes.
+This argument will override "run-after-install" binary specified in installation script.

+ If update fails, then additional "--update-failed <error-code>" argument pair will be passed to the program. <error-code> values are defined in "src/UpdateInstaller.h" file as UpdateInstaller::UpdateErrorCode enum.

  See the updater test in `src/tests/test-update.rb` for an example of how to invoke the updater.